mdamirhasan/jumpv_Terraform/README.md

 ## (4) rds.tf

-(i) resource “aws_db_subnet_group”: this subnet group resources is used to creates an Amazon RDS database subnet group resource.

-(ii) resource “aws_db_instance”: This resource group is used to create a database
+(i) resource “aws_db_instance”: This resource group is used to create a database.

 ## (5) igw.tf